Robin LeBlanc is creating

 Hi there, my name is Robin LeBlanc.
 I'm a Toronto-based writer and photographer who, for nearly three years now, has run a site focused on international and local craft beers called The Thirsty Wench.

 The site has seen a fair bit of success in recent years.
-I was the only Canadian finalist in Saveur Magazine's 2013 Best Food Blog Awards in the Beer & Wine category as well as a highlight in their "Sites We Love" section.
+I was the only Canadian finalist in Saveur Magazine's 2013 and 2014 Best Food Blog Awards in the Beer & Wine category, a winner of the 2014 awards, as well as a highlight in their "Sites We Love" section.
 I am a regular guest on Rogers Daytime Toronto where I present television viewers with selected local beers.
 I have appeared in NOW Magazine's Beer Guide, given interviews on the craft beer scene for 680 News and several other radio shows, and am regularly asked to judge or be on a panel for beer events throughout the city and beyond.
 Since starting up the site in 2011, I have been spreading the gospel of good quality beer by writing posts that successfully dance the line between entertaining and informative.
 From comic and beer pairings and looking at beer certification programs, to talking about cooking with beer and even looking in to non-alcoholic beers that don't suck, I have helped open up a lot of people's minds to the complex, versatile world of beer.

 I also make absolutely no money doing it.